 1970: “Condor” a western with a script by Larry Cohen was released today in the United States.

 1971: Former U.S. Attorney General Nicholas Katzenbach, an associate of the Vera Institute of Justice and Rabbi Edward Sandrow are scheduled to be among the speakers at the funeral today of Louis J. Schweitzer the businessman and founder of the Vera institute of Justice.

 1972(15th of Tishrei, 5733): As McGovern and Nixon enter the last six weeks of the Presidential campaign, Jews observe Sukkoth.

 1974: Birthdate of Oscar nominated director Joshua Lincoln Oppenheimer who “is a 2014 recipient of the MacArthur "Genius" Award”

 1974: A Broadway revival of Gypsy – a product of Jule Styne, Stephen Sondheim and Arthur Laurents – opened at the Winter Garden.

 1975: Funeral services for former magistrate and adjunct professor of law at NYU Morris Ploscowe who was the author of “Sex and he Law” and “The Truth About Divorce” are scheduled to be held this afternoon at the Riverside Amsterdam Avenue where the mourners will include his widow, “the former Zelma Friedman, his son Bernard L. Ploscowe and his daughter Deborah Ehrenstein.

-1978(21st of Elul, 5738: American actor Jay Adler passed away today at the age of 81.
-He was the oldest child of Jacob and Sara Adler, leading actors in the Yiddish theatre.
-He was the brother the famous acting duo, Luther Adler and Stella Adler.
+1978(21st of Elul, 5738): Eighty-one year old American actor Jay Adler, the oldest child of Jacob and Sara Adler, leading actors in the Yiddish theatre and the brother the famous acting duo, Luther Adler and Stella Adler, passed away today.

 1979(2nd of Tishrei, 5740): Second Day Rosh Hashanah